Figure It Out: Improve the Frontier of Reasoning with Executable Visual States: Introduction

-In parallel, a growing line of research investigates tool-augmented large vision-language models (LVLMs), which invoke external visual tools or predefined APIs to assist reasoning, spanning prompt engineering \cite{gupta2023visual, hu2024visual, suris2023vipergpt}, fine-tuning \cite{Wu_2024_CVPR, wang2025pixel}, and reinforcement-learning–based approaches \cite{zheng2025deepeyes, zhang2025chain}.
-By delegating visual processing to external tools, such methods improve controllability and enforce adherence to predefined operations.
-Nevertheless, as shown in Figure~\ref{fig:example}, tool-augmented LVLMs remain restricted to a limited set of transformations applied to \emph{given} images (e.g., zooming or cropping), and cannot autonomously generate task-specific visual representations from scratch.
-This restriction limits their expressive flexibility when reasoning requires constructing new diagrams to satisfy complex constraints.
+In parallel, tool-augmented large vision-language models (LVLMs) incorporate external visual tools or predefined APIs to assist reasoning, spanning prompt engineering \cite{gupta2023visual, hu2024visual, suris2023vipergpt}, fine-tuning \cite{Wu_2024_CVPR, wang2025pixel}, or reinforcement-learning \cite{zheng2025deepeyes, zhang2025chain}.
+By delegating visual operations to explicit tools, these approaches improve controllability and execution fidelity.
+However, they are fundamentally constrained to operating on \emph{given} images and predefined transformations (e.g., zooming or cropping), which prevents them from autonomously constructing task-specific diagrams required by complex reasoning problems.

-Motivated by these limitations, we introduce \model, which integrates visual construction directly into the reasoning loop through end-to-end reinforcement learning.
-Instead of generating images directly or relying on fixed toolsets, \model produces executable code that serves as a bridge between symbolic reasoning and visual rendering.
-This design enables the model to actively construct and iteratively refine illustrative figures during multi-turn reasoning.
-The rendered figures then serve as dynamic, interpretable feedback that supports its reasoning process, much like how humans repeatedly sketch and update diagrams when solving complex problems.
-As illustrated in Figure~\ref{fig:example}, this figure-guided process enforces geometric consistency and leads to correct solutions in problems where other paradigms fail.
-Together, this comparison highlights a key insight: effective visual reasoning requires not only access to visual representations, but also precise, controllable, and interpretable mechanisms for constructing them within the reasoning loop.
+Motivated by these limitations, we introduce \model, which integrates visual construction directly into the reasoning loop via end-to-end reinforcement learning.
+Rather than relying on unconstrained image generation or fixed toolsets, \model produces executable code that bridges symbolic reasoning and visual rendering.
+This allows the model to actively construct and iteratively refine diagrams during multi-turn inference, using rendered figures as explicit, stateful feedback---analogous to how humans repeatedly sketch and update diagrams when solving complex problems.
+As illustrated in Figure~\ref{fig:example}, this mechanism enforces geometric consistency and supports correct reasoning in cases where other paradigms fail.